JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 The method `fit` should never alter hyperparameter values.
 If the package is able to suggest better hyperparameters, as a byproduct of training, return these in the report field.

-One should test that actual fitresults have the type declared in the model `mutable struct` declaration.
-To help with this, `MLJBase.fitresult_type(m)` returns the declared type, for any supervised model (or model type) `m`.

 The `verbosity` level (0 for silent) is for passing to learning algorithm itself.
 A `fit` method wrapping such an algorithm should